 Increasing the energy reach of the accelerator to 6 GeV as soon as is feasible within the constraints of both budget and technical challenges is the highest priority of the Accelerator Division.
-The broad outlines of the plan to reach 6 GeV were provided in the May 1 memo from Swapan Chattopadhyay and Larry Cardman titled "Cryomodule" Refurbishment and the Maximum Energy Available from CEBAF."
-Last year, we initiated a program of refurbishing the existing cryomodules.
+The broad outlines of the plan to reach 6 GeV were provided in the May 1 memo from Swapan Chattopadhyay and Larry Cardman titled "Cryomodule Refurbishment and the Maximum Energy Available from CEBAF."
+We have initiated a program of refurbishing the existing cryomodules.
 The first module was removed in May 2005, the second during the October down.
-The second module removed reduced the overall reach of the machine, but we chose to remove it as soon as possible because the presently scheduled operations do not require higher energy and we wanted to maximize progress on refurbished cavities available in 2007.
-The refurbishment project is progressing well, and the first of the refurbished cryomodules will be installed in January (the installation had been planned for December, but was delayed to minimize the impact of the installation on the G0 run).
+The refurbishment project is progressing well, and the first of the refurbished cryomodules, C50-1, was installed in January 2007, and the bulk of the commissioning took place between 2/26/07 and 3/1/07 with additional opportunistic commissioning occurring during March.
+The cryomodule is presently delivering close to 40 MeV, with one of the 8 cavities turned off due to interlock problems.
 As part of the program to reach 6 GeV beam energies we will also replace a cryomodule in the North Linac by Renascence, a new prototype high-gradient module.
-This module has been tested and some problems were discovered.
-It is currently being rebuilt with the goal of having it ready for installation later in 2007.
+The problems with Renascence are now solved and the cryomodule will be installed and commissioned during the July-Sept 2007 shutdown period.
+In addition, during this same down period, we will install and commission two more refurbished cryomodules (C 50-2 and C50-3).
+C50-4 is expected during the last week in November.